soketi/laravel-chat-app/README.md

 ## Authentication

 The seeders created three accounts.
-All accounts can be accessed with the password `secret`:
+All accounts can be accessed with the password `password`:

 - `test@test.com`
 - `test2@test.com`